dibyendumajumdar/paxos/basic/Basic-Paxos.md

 * `status` - the status of process `p`, which can be one of the following:
   * `idle` - not conducting or trying to begin a ballot
-  * `trying` - Trying to begin ballot number `ledger.lastTried`
+  * `trying` - trying to begin ballot number `ledger.lastTried`
   * `polling` - Conducting ballot number `ledger.lastTried`
   * On startup the status is assumed to be `idle`.

-* `prevVotes` - the set of votes received in LastVote messages for the current ballot (the one with ballot number in `ledger.lastTried`)
+* `prevVotes` - the set of votes received in `LastVote` messages for the current ballot (i.e. ballot number in `ledger.lastTried`).
-* `quorum` - the set of processes including `p`, that responded with `LastVote` messages for current ballot, only meaningful when `status == polling`
+* `quorum` - the set of processes including `p`, that responded with `LastVote` messages for current ballot, only meaningful when `status == polling`.
-* `voters` - the set of processes including `p`, from whom `p` has received `Voted` messages in the current ballot, only meaningful when `status == polling`
+* `voters` - the set of processes including `p`, from whom `p` has received `Voted` messages in the current ballot, only meaningful when `status == polling`.
-* `decree` - if `status == polling`, then the decree of the current ballot, otherwise meaningless
+* `decree` - if `status == polling`, then the decree of the current ballot, otherwise meaningless.

 ## Messages

-* `NextBallot` - aka PREPARE 1a - message sent by the ballot conductor
+* `NextBallot` - aka PREPARE 1a - message sent by the ballot conductor.
-* `LastVote` - aka PROMISE 1b - message sent by participant to ballot conductor
+* `LastVote` - aka PROMISE 1b - message sent by participant to ballot conductor.
-* `BeginBallot` - aka ACCEPT 2a - messages sent by the ballot conductor
+* `BeginBallot` - aka ACCEPT 2a - messages sent by the ballot conductor.
-* `Voted` - aka ACCEPTED 2b - message sent by participant to ballot conductor
+* `Voted` - aka ACCEPTED 2b - message sent by participant to ballot conductor.
-* `Success` - message sent by ballot conductor to all processes once the ballot is successfully completed
+* `Success` - message sent by ballot conductor to all processes once the ballot is successfully completed.

 The content and timing of each message is described below.